chunhualiao/smart-browser-assistant/README.md

 Once the extension is published on a browser marketplace like the Chrome Web Store:

 1.  **Visit the Store Listing:** Navigate to the extension's page on the Chrome Web Store (or the relevant marketplace for other browsers).
-You'll typically get a direct link after publishing.
+[Link](https://chromewebstore.google.com/detail/ljnkjogcdagiakilefpifeonipbmcdgf?utm_source=item-share-cb)
-2.  **Add to Browser:** Click the "Add to Chrome" (or similar) button.
+3.  **Add to Browser:** Click the "Add to Chrome" (or similar) button.
-3.  **Confirm Permissions:** A dialog will appear asking for necessary permissions.
+4.  **Confirm Permissions:** A dialog will appear asking for necessary permissions.
 Review them and click "Add extension" to confirm.
-4.  **Configuration:** After installation, follow the steps in the "Configure Settings" section above (accessing options via the Extensions menu) to add your API key and select your preferred model/prompt.
+5.  **Configuration:** After installation, follow the steps in the "Configure Settings" section above (accessing options via the Extensions menu) to add your API key and select your preferred model/prompt.

 ## Features